Coffs Harbour City Council employs a professional lifeguard team to patrol the City's most popular beaches and to promote surf safety education.

 Always swim between the red & yellow flags on patrolled beaches.
 Remember NO FLAGS = NO SWIM.

-It is important to read the flags and beach information signs and understand what they mean before entering the water.
+It is important to read the beach information signs and understand what they mean before entering the water.

 Follow these simple guidelines to ensure an enjoyable day at our beaches: